Webtrends Tracking Code

 Allow around eight months from the start of the process to the issue of a Registration Certificate.
 The following are the main steps in that procedure:

 Step 1: You can conduct a search to determine if the mark is free to use and register (although this is optional).
 A basic text search can be done online for free.
 However, such text searches are very limited and cannot be relied upon to determine whether the mark is free to use and register.
-We recommend a full availability search as this will search both similar and identical trade marks.
-This is a service the Trade Marks & Designs Team at Pinsent Masons can perform.
+We recommend contacting a trade mark attorney to conduct a full availability search as this will search both similar and identical trade marks.

-Step 2: File your application with the UK Intellectual Property Office, either on paper or electronically.
+Step 2: File your application with the UK Intellectual Property Office, either on paper for £200 or electronically for £170 with an additional £50 for both applications for each additional class of goods or services you apply for.
 Within one week you should receive an official filing receipt.
 It is important to remember that all rights date back to the day the application was filed and not to when the application is granted.

-Step 5: If there have been no objections in a period of three months from the date when the advert first appeared, the application is granted and a Registration Certificate is issued.
-This is typically eight months from the date of filing.
+Step 5: Assuming the opposition period is not extended to three months, if there have been no objections in a period of two months from the date when the advert first appeared, the application is granted and a Registration Certificate is issued.
+This is typically six months from the date of filing.